Personal injury Trust Investment

 Legal requirements for the personal injury trust

-If you operate a trust that is responsible for payment of tax, you must register this arrangement.
-From 2020 you are likely to be required to register the personal injury trust regardless of whether the trust pays tax.
+If you operate a trust that is responsible for payment of tax, you do not need to register this arrangement.
+There is an exception for personal injury trusts.

 • Trust tax return